 Instead of throwing it to the back of your wardrobe and forgetting about it, put it to good use.
-Some things you might have not even thought about:
+Here are some things you might not have even thought about:

 - Get on eBay/Depop

 As the saying goes - one man's trash is another man's treasure.
-You might not love the clothes your Aunt/Uncle bought you but someone else might love it.
+You might not love the clothes your Aunt/Uncle bought you, but someone else might.
 List it online and get yourself some cash.
 Not sure where to start?
 Check this beginners guide.

 - Heard of Shpock?

 This is the latest place to sell things you don't want or need.
 This is more for electronics, games, books, music etc. It can be used to find the best offers in your area so don't worry about spending money or postage.
 Well, it's not called the Boot Sale App for no reason!

 Do your good deed of the day, week or month and give your things to your nearest charity shop so that they can benefit those who really need it.

 - Or find a British Heart Foundation donation bank